marcredhat/150/portworx.md

 ```

-Let's tag the Ceph nodes so that they are not used by Portworx
+*Let's tag the Ceph nodes so that they are not used by Portworx.*

 oc label nodes  ip-10-0-144-251.us-west-2.compute.internal ip-10-0-167-1.us-west-2.compute.internal ip-10-0-217-214.us-west-2.compute.internal.    px/enabled=false --overwrite